 How to buy shares in Manchester United

-Two frontrunners have emerged in the race for Old Trafford – Qatar’s Sheikh Jassim bin Hamad Al Thani, proposing a total buyout, and British billionaire Sir Jim Ratcliffe, whose plan involves a staged takeover, letting the Glazers hang onto their interest for a while.
-Both bids are in the £5bn range, but word on the street is the Glazers are eyeing closer to £6bn.
+Two frontrunners emerged in the race for Old Trafford – Qatar’s Sheikh Jassim bin Hamad Al Thani, proposing a total buyout, and British billionaire Sir Jim Ratcliffe, whose plan involved a staged takeover.
+Ratcliffe now owns about a quarter of the club and has “taken control of football operations”.

-In this article, we will talk about how regular punters can get some skin in the game, too.
+But in this article, we will talk about how regular punters can get some skin in the game, too.
 We will kick off with the nitty-gritty process of how to become a Man U shareholder.
-Next, we’ll explain the risks, the club’s financial situation, and how the Red Devil stock price has fared over the last decade.
+Then we’ll explain the risks, the club’s financial situation, and how the Red Devil stock price has fared over the last decade.

 How to buy shares in Manchester United